RMosley912/Horiseon2.0/README.md

 # Horiseon2.0

-##Rework Of Horiseon Social Solutions Services Homepage
+##Refactor Of Horiseon Social Solutions Services Homepage

 -I completed this project to add some much needed accessibility elements to Horiseon's homepage, allowing search engines and screen readers to better describe the content of the webpage.